Tie Dye Instructions

 Step 3: Soak Fabric

 Soak the material to be dyed in the dye fixer solution.
 Let the fabric soak in the solution for 5 to 10 minutes, or until the fabric is completely saturated.
-You can reuse the fixer water and treat several batches of fabric in the same mixture.
+Wring out excess fixer water back into bucket - you can reuse the fixer water and treat several batches of fabric in the same mixture.

 Step 4: Fold, Twist or Tie